Kristin Richardson Jordan’s “Disrupt The District” Campaign spells H.A.R.L.E.M.

-L: Living Longer
+L: Living Longer and Living Well

 E: Education for all and Environmental Justice

-KRJ is a staunch advocate for expanding the Community School program, an education model that allows for healthcare, mental health services, and other social services to be readily available to students and families.
+- Eliminate the SHSAT test and expand the Community School program, an education model that allows for healthcare, mental health services, and other social services to be readily available to students and families.